xdit-project/xDiT/docs/developer/adding_models/adding_model_usp_text_replica.md

     alt="single-gpu.png">
 </div>

-The Transformer's input comprises a text sequence, an image sequence, and an image rotary embedding.
+The Transformer's input comprises a text sequence, an image sequence, and an image rotary position embedding (RoPE).
 USP segments the input tensor along the sequence length dimension and assigns each segment to a GPU.
-Notably, the image sequence and the image rotary embedding contains much more elements than the text sequence.
+Notably, the image sequence and the RoPE contains much more elements than the text sequence.
 Thus, two design choices emerge:

-- Split the text sequence, image sequence, and image rotary embedding; or
+- Split the text sequence, image sequence, and RoPE; or
-- Split solely the image sequence and image rotary embedding while each GPU retains a complete text sequence.
+- Split solely the image sequence and RoPE while each GPU retains a complete text sequence.

 The previous [tutorial](adding_model_usp.md) focus on the first situaion, while this tutorial will describe the second one.

 As depicted in the subsequent diagram, USP harnesses multiple GPUs (2 in this instance) to execute diffusion.
-At the beginning of each iteration, USP segments the input image sequence and image rotary embedding along the sequence length dimension, assigning each segment to a GPU.
+At the beginning of each iteration, USP segments the input image sequence and RoPE along the sequence length dimension, assigning each segment to a GPU.
 Additionally, the entire text seqeunce is also passed to all GPUs.
 As the input sequence gets partitioned, USP necessitates communication to facilitate attention computation within the transformer.
 Concluding the iteration, the two GPUs communicate via the `all_gather` primitive.

 <div align="center">
     <img src="https://raw.githubusercontent.com/xdit-project/xdit_assets/main/developer/multiple-gpus-usp-text-replica.png"
     alt="multiple-gpus.png">
 </div>

+To accelerate CogVideoX inference using USP, four modifications to the original diffusion process are required.

+Firstly, the xDiT environment should be initialized at the beginning of the program.
+This requires several function such as `init_distributed_environment`, `initialize_model_parallel`, and `get_world_group` provided by xDiT.

+Secondly, in `diffusers`, the CogVideoX model is encapsulated within the `CogVideoXTransformer3DModel` class located at [diffusers/models/transformers/cogvideox_transformer_3d.py](https://github.com/huggingface/diffusers/blob/main/src/diffusers/models/transformers/cogvideox_transformer_3d.py), and it is reqired to split and merge seqeunces before and after the `forward` function of `CogVideoXTransformer3DModel`.

+Thirdly, the attention computation is managed by the `CogVideoXAttnProcessor2_0` class in [`diffusers/models/attention_processor.py`](https://github.com/huggingface/diffusers/blob/main/src/diffusers/models/attention_processor.py), and we also need to replace the attention computation into the USP version provided by xDiT.

+Finally, as each GPU own a distict sequence segment, the patch embedding layer in [diffusers/models/embeddings.py](https://github.com/huggingface/diffusers/blob/main/src/diffusers/models/embeddings.py) need to be adapted.

 ## 1. Initialization